MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/fieldattributeenum.md

 <tr class="odd">
 <td><p><strong>adFldIsDefaultStream</strong></p></td>
 <td><p>0x20000</p></td>
 <td><p>Indicates that the field contains the default stream for the resource represented by the record.
-For example, the default stream can be the HTML content of a root folder on a Web site, which is automatically served when the root URL is specified.</p></td>
+For example, the default stream can be the HTML content of a root folder on a website, which is automatically served when the root URL is specified.</p></td>
 </tr>
 <tr class="even">
 <td><p><strong>adFldIsNullable</strong></p></td>